 An open wound is an injury involving an external or internal break in body tissue, usually involving the skin.
-Nearly everyone will experience an open wound at some point in his or her life.
+Nearly everyone will experience an open wound at some point in their lives.
 Most open wounds are minor and can be treated at home.

 Falls, accidents with sharp objects or tools, and car accidents are the most common causes of open wounds.
-If there has been a serious accident and there is a lot of bleeding, or the bleeding lasts for more than twenty minutes, call 911.
+In the case of a serious accident, call 911 or seek immediate medical attention, particularly if there’s a lot of bleeding or if bleeding lasts for more than 20 minutes.

 There are five types of open wounds, which are classified depending on their cause.

 An abrasion occurs when the skin rubs or scrapes against a rough or hard surface.
 Road rash is an example of an abrasion.
-There is usually not much bleeding, but the wound needs to be scrubbed and cleaned well to avoid infection.
+There’s usually not a lot of bleeding, but the wound needs to be scrubbed and cleaned to avoid infection.

 A sharp object, such as a knife, shard of glass, or razor blade, causes an incision.
 Incisions bleed a lot and quickly.
-If the incision is deep, tendons, ligaments, and muscles might be damaged.
+A deep incision can damage tendons, ligaments, and muscles.

 A puncture is a small hole caused by a long, pointy object, such as a nail, needle, or ice pick.
-Sometimes a bullet can also cause a puncture wound.
-Punctures may not bleed much, but they can be deep enough to damage internal organs.
-If you have a puncture wound—even a small one—visit your doctor to get a tetanus booster shot and prevent infection.
+Sometimes, a bullet can cause a puncture wound.
+Punctures may not bleed much, but these wounds can be deep enough to damage internal organs.
+If you have a puncture wound (even just a small one), visit your doctor to get a tetanus booster shot and prevent infection.

 An avulsion is a partial or complete tearing away of skin and tissue.
 Avulsions usually occur during violent accidents, such as body-crushing accidents, explosions, and gunshots.
 They bleed heavily and rapidly.

-- the open wound is deeper than a half inch
+- an open wound is deeper than 1/2 inch

 - the bleeding is the result of a serious accident